Tripple-A/Chef-React-App/README.md

 # Chef-React-App

-This is a react app to help people in need of cooked meals for their events find food vendors around them .
-It is a constant struggle to have a variety of choices when it comes to good food,with this app,we bridge that gap.
+This is a react app to help people in need of cooked meals for their events find food vendors around them.
+It is a constant struggle to have a variety of choices when it comes to good food, with this app, we bridge that gap.

 ## Table of Contents